hbmadsen/data-mining-indep-study/README.md

 ### 4.14.20 LOF on Iris, Wine, and Forest Fire datasets
 #### installed pandas using pip & read in csv files
 I imported iris and wine datasets from Scikit Learn
-I downloaded and uploaded the forest fires dataset from UCI ML Repo I am currently struggling to extract the data matrix from the forest fires data set and my other data set (that I must keep private) that I need to actually run LOF
+I downloaded and uploaded the forest fires dataset from UCI ML Repo.
+I am currently struggling to extract the data matrix from the forest fires data set and my other data set (that I must keep private) that I need to actually run LOF.

 ### 4.29.20 Used LOF on Health Data & Researched One Class SVM
 #### researched numpy & pandas
-I followed Dr. Strnadova-Neeley's example on using the LOF on data from excel We ran it setting both neighbors to 5 & 10
+I followed Dr. Strnadova-Neeley's example on using the LOF on data from excel.
+We ran it setting both neighbors to 5 & 10.
-Then I researched and compared One Class SVM to LOF Will be moving on to a report for the final project
+Then I researched and compared One Class SVM to LOF.
+Will be moving on to a report for the final project